DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ## You Said you wanted to show me something Paul Made in Regards to the Portal?
 yeah ^
-# Things That Should Probably Be Done Sooner Rather than Later
+# Things That Should Be Addressed Sooner Rather than Later

 ## Changing the Way we Think About Dialogue
 I've got a couple concerns with how the dialogue is currently implemented: